 Using allowlists

-Allowlists provide a way to restrict access to your conversational AI agents based on the origin domain.
+Allowlists provide a way to restrict access to your conversational agents based on the origin domain.
 This ensures that only requests from approved domains can connect to your agent.

 How allowlists work